 HS2 Ltd's current proposal for Euston Station - known as Option 8 - is in our opinion the worst of the possibilities.
 We are developing a detailed alternative option that would open up the area much better to regeneration opportunities, based on an alternative previously advanced by HS2 Ltd, but since abandoned - known as Option 1.
 We also welcome an initiative that has come from the local community itself to develop another alternative, known as 'Double Deck Down'.

-I commend the Euston Area Plan in this document to you as imaginative and appropriate to help drive forward much needed jobs and investment in Euston whether or not HS2 goes ahead.
+I commend the Euston Area Plan in this document to you as imaginative and appropriate to help drive forward much needed jobs and investment in Euston.